Booysen31SA/Assignment-5/README.md

 - Transfer Teachers to different schools
 - Make Appointments
 - and Handle retirement
-- Also their Benefits

 however i will conduct another interview to get More Information.

+At the moment i am creating the program to handle:
+- Adding new Teachers to the system, so the Teacher would have to go through the interviews and screening and if they are accepted they are then processed into the system
+- creating appointments if they want, incase they have queries and issues with their pay or for some other reason
-At the moment i am creating the program to handle Adding new Teachers to the system and creating appointments if they want, Transferring the teachers for reasons between them and the department.
+- Transferring the teachers for reasons between them and the department.
-And also if teachers want to retire they can do so.
+- And also if teachers want to retire they can do so.
 Benefits will be handled when registering a Teacher in the system.

 Domain diagram
 ![](Capture.PNG)